What Are SOAR Solutions?

 Establish Incident Response consistency, speed, and scale with NetWitness® Orchestrator

-SOAR Use Cases with Security Automation and Orchestration
+Practical SOAR Use Cases for Security Automation Teams

 Modern organizations leverage SOAR solutions and other security automation and orchestration tools for versatile tasks across cybersecurity.
 Common SOAR security use cases include: